What are dental implants?

 Implants are normally made of type IV medical-grade titanium, although they are also available in zirconium or type V titanium.
 The ones used at our dental clinic are made in Switzerland by Straumann, a world leader in this field.

 In Vélez and Lozano they are already More than 5,000 patients have successfully received implants at Vélez y Lozano Dental Clinic in Murcia.

 HOW DO THEY WORK?

-The technique for inserting most dental implants is relatively straightforward if a correct diagnosis has been made, which is done using 3D X-rays and planning software.
-At Vélez y Lozano we have our own CBCT (Cone Beam Computed Tomography) machine, a 3D X-ray system similar to the CT scans used in hospitals.
+The technique of placing most dental implants is relatively simple if a correct diagnosis has been made, something that is achieved by means of 3D X-rays and planning programmes.
+At Vélez y Lozano, we have a CBCT (Cone Beam Computed Tomography), a 3D X-ray system similar to the CT scans used in hospitals.

 Along with digital printers and planning software, this equipment allows us to plan and simulate the procedure in advance.
 This means that on the day of the procedure itself, it is as if the doctor were 'repeating' the procedure, thus minimising any potential unforeseen events that may arise during the fitting.

 In the most complex cases, the implantologist is guided by a printed surgical guide, a piece designed with 3D technology that indicates the exact spot where the implant should be placed, thus facilitating the intervention and allowing the doctor to focus on the details of the surgery.

 At Vélez y Lozano Dental Clinic in Murcia, we use these technological advances on a daily basis to allow us to carry out minimally invasive procedures, with improved results and sensations after the treatment is completed.